Rami3ll/Rami3ll.github.io/_posts/2022-04-11-PickleRick.md

 Task Completed

  ```
- Nothing much only interesting dir is a login page and the robots.txt, checked that out to see any pages disallowed to be crawled and Instead see Rick's catch phrase
+ Nothing much only interesting directory is a login page and the robots.txt, checked that out to see any pages disallowed to be crawled and Instead see Rick's catch phrase

  ```